11 Most Interesting Colombian Christmas Traditions

 The best ones are golden brown and almost crunchy on the outside while being soft and fluffy on the inside.

-Thickened with cornstarch, this Colombian Christmas food is a custard.
-However, in my experience, the consistency can vary from being liquidy, almost like pudding, to thicker and light almost like a gelatin, to being more firm sliceable.
+However, in my experience, the consistency can vary from being quite runny, almost like pudding, to thicker and light almost like a gelatin, to being more firm and sliceable like a flan.

 It sometimes has coconut, raisins, or nuts and pretty much always has cinnamon and is sweetened with the unrefined brown sugar cane known as panela.